 What is NIST 800-53?

 NIST 800-53 is part of a larger set of guidelines published by NIST to assist federal agencies in meeting the objectives of the Federal Information Security Modernization Act (FISMA).
+As such, FISMA compliance is directly tied to implementing the NIST 800-53 framework and its recommended NIST security controls.

 Who Must Comply with NIST 800-53?